 A dropped stitch is generally a knitter's nightmare, but there are times when it can be used to create a beautiful garment.
 Intentionally dropping stitches creates an elegant, elongated look.

 The dropped stitch is a simple pattern that allows you to create a more open and airy pattern great for light clothes.
 An easy wrapping technique is all you need to add a little space to your garment.
 The pattern creates a stretchy fabric perfect for a summer drape or cowl.

-The drop stitch or elongated stitch as it's also known is remarkably easy to learn.
-This is a great pattern for knitters looking for a simple but dramatic pattern to knit while watching tv.
-It's an easy stitch to incorporate in many patterns.
+The drop stitch, or elongated stitch as it's also known, is remarkably easy to learn.
+This is a great pattern for knitters looking for a simple but dramatic pattern to knit while watching TV.
+It's also an easy stitch to incorporate in many patterns.
 Using loose stitches will create larger drops, while tighter ones will result in smaller drops.
 Be sure to keep the tension of your stitches consistent for the best effect.

 This stitch works on any number of stitches.